 1.0cm

 The $SU(2)$ invariant self-dual Einstein metrics were studied in a number of papers \cite{Tod94,MaMaWo93,Hitc94}.
-The local classification of the metrics of this type was given in extensive paper by Hitchin \cite{Hitc94}.
-However, the final form of the metric coefficients related to Painlev\'{e} 6 equation in Hitchin's description was rather complicated.
+The local classification of the metrics of this type was given in an extensive paper by Hitchin \cite{Hitc94}.
+However, the final form of metric coefficients related to Painlev\'{e} 6 equation was rather complicated in Hitchin's description.

-It is the purpose of this note to give simpler expressions for the same metric, exploiting the formula for the tau-function of the algebro-geometric solutions of the Schlesinger system found in the paper \cite{KitKor98}.
+The purpose of this letter it to give simpler expressions for the same metric, exploiting the formula for the tau-function of the algebro-geometric solutions of the Schlesinger system found in the paper \cite{KitKor98}.